harrymkt/zluinav/content/docs/extra_variables/config.md

 The path where language TOML files are stored, default is "langs".
 ## title_sep
 Title separator, default is " – ".
-## nav
+## menus
-A list of inline tables for navigation.
+A list of menus that can be shown with the menu macro.

+Menus are defined like, `extra.menus.main`, etc. Just the main is the custom name for your menu, such as footer, header, navigation.
+Usually, `main` is the name that uses by default in the site's main navigation.

-Each navigation item has the following properties:
+Each menu item has the following properties:
 - `name`(string) required: the name to display.
 - `url`(string) required: the URL to navigate.
 Slashes should be used for internal paths.